 Many of the tools I’ve listed here can present data in a variety of ways but you may want to integrate your data in a number of other ways and also compare and contrast it with other data from different tools (ie putting ranking data alongside bounce rate and search volume).
 Whilst Google Sheets doesn’t technically track data it is an essential tool to understanding, comparing and contrasting that data and presenting it in more understandable formats.
 Google Sheets are also collaborative so you can easily share them with your whole team as well as clients.

-Metrics can make or break your SEO campaigns, especially if you’re tracking the wrong KPIs and using the wrong tools.
-If you want to make sure your SEO campaigns will not only improve your rankings but also your conversions, give us a call on 0117 251 0060 or drop us an email at email@example.com with details of your website and what you want to achieve.
+Metrics can make or break your SEO campaigns, especially if you’re tracking the wrong KPIs or using the wrong tools.
+If you want to make sure your SEO campaigns will not only improve your rankings but also your revenue, click here to download our free revenue forecaster and we show you how you can apply tried and tested SEO methodology for predicting revenue growth off the back of search ranking improvements.